Saturday, January 22, 2011

 Suspect: Cosmo.
 I know this because he is a terrible liar and cannot look at me when I blatantly ask about his participation in such shenanigans.
 Notice Phoebe and Saffy's unwavering gaze as they witness their brother crumble under the stress of it all.

 Despite his continued insistence of innocence, my suspicions were cemented when I happened upon a frightening vision a few nights ago.
 I'd arose at midnight for a glass of water and caught Cosmo primping for karaoke night at the local underground club, "Catnip Crossing."
 Busted!

 I began to worry when Saffy didn't show up for dinner a few nights ago.
 I scoured the house, thinking that perhaps someone had inadvertantly trapped her in a closet.
 Upon entering the basement, my attention focused on frantic scratching that seemed to be coming from the corner.
 I followed the sound to a cardboard box in a dank, dark corner, flat against the water heater.
 Hesitantly, I peered inside and my worst fears were realized.
 Saffy stared up at me, whiskers weighed down with the stuff, her eyes finished in a fine euphoric glaze.
 She'd been a slave to the catnip cave all day and didn't appear to be seeking rehab anytime soon.
 Where did she get the money to pay for all of this nip?
-We certainly didn't have that kind of cash just laying around the house....
+We certainly didn't have that kind of cash just lying around the house....